carpentries/instructor-training/episodes/03-expertise.md

 ### Any Questions?

+Another well-intended move that can go wrong in the presence of awareness gaps is the call for questions.
-Another way in which well-intended experts can accidentally dismiss learner concerns is by asking for questions in a way that subtly indicates that they do not expect (or wish) that anyone will actually have them.
-Asking, "Does anyone have any questions?" implies that most people will not; this implication can be magnified by a short wait time after asking.
+An Instructor may accidentally dismiss learner confusion by asking for questions in a way that reveals that *they do not actually expect that anyone will have them*.
+Asking, "Does anyone have any questions?" implies that most people will not; the shorter the wait time before moving on, the more this implication is magnified.
 Instead, consider asking "What questions do you have?" and leaving a healthy pause for consideration.
 This firmly establishes an expectation that people will, indeed, have questions, and should challenge themselves to formulate them.

 ## You Are Not Your Learners

-As you seek to re-acquaint yourself with the novice experience, it can be tempting to try to think back to your own experiences getting started in programming.
+As you seek to re-acquaint yourself with the novice experience, it can be tempting to think back to your own experiences getting started in programming.
 Trips down memory lane can be productive!
 However, it is important that you take care not to generalize from your experience to that of your novice learners.